 Photo: Unsplash

-Kinosaki Onsen canal lined with traditional ryokan buildings and a stone bridge in autumn, Toyooka, Hyogo, Japan
+The Otani River canal lined with traditional ryokan and snow-dusted willow trees, a stone arch bridge crossing it, in Kinosaki Onsen, Toyooka, Hyogo

 Food: The Matsuba Crab Season